Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/keebble-knickknack/index.md

 thumbnail_media: "keebble_knickknack_header.webp"
 ---

-Welcome to my devlog for the game [Keebble Knickknack](https://pandaqi.com/keebble-knickknack).

-As expected, it's a variant (or spin-off) for [Keebble](https://pandaqi.com/keebble).
+Welcome to my devlog for the game [Keebble Knickknack](/keebble-games/spell/keebble-knickknack/).
+As expected, it's part of the [Keebble Games](/keebble-games/) project.

 When thinking about how to make an improved Scrabble-like game, I got three ideas at the same time.
 The original version of Keebble was the easiest one to make.
 This idea was the second easiest to make.